Control Design Podcast: The Legacy and Evolution of RS-232

 RS-232 (Recommended Standard 232) was introduced in 1960 for serial communication transmission of data.
-It is still in use today but it has been replaced by other communication and networking standards like USB and Ethernet for most applications.
+Though still in use today, it's been replaced by other communication and networking standards like USB and Ethernet for most applications.
 RS-232 connectors were ubiquitous on IBM PC-compatible systems and many commercial and industrial systems in the past.
-It is just one of many serial standards.
+It's just one of many serial standards.

-The standard connector was a DB-25 that supported all the signals for the interface but the DB-9 was more common in the long run as all the signals were rarely needed (Fig. 1).
+The standard connector was a DB-25 that supported all signals for the interface.
+However, the DE-9 was more common in the long run as all of the signals were rarely needed (Fig. 1).
+Dan R. dropped me a note about correcting the DB-9 reference to DE-9.

 RS-232 Pins

-The voltage level was initially ±24 VPP and dropped to ±12 VPP with EIA RS-232-C. There serial protocol could vary and usually included a start bit, data bits (typically 7 or 8), an optional parity bit and one or more stop bits.
+The voltage level was initially ±24 V p-p and dropped to ±12 V p-p with EIA RS-232-C. The serial protocol could vary and usually included a start bit, data bits (typically 7 or 8), an optional parity bit, and one or more stop bits.
 The baud rate and serial encoding had to be set at both ends to operate properly.
-For most applications this was fixed.
+This was fixed for most applications.

-One application for RS-232 connections were to handle acoustic modems.
+One application for RS-232 connections involved handling acoustic modems.
 Many of these implemented baud rate recognition by expecting an initial handshake character and tracking the bit duration.
 Other techniques were used as well.
-A typical connection was 9600 baud with eight data bits, no parity and one stop bit.
+A typical connection was 9,600 baud with eight data bits, no parity, and one stop bit.

 More RS-232 Articles